capotej/capotej.github.com/source/_posts/2008-8-14-1196-siversferriss-interview-that-will-make-you-think.markdown

 ---
 layout: post
 title: "Sivers/Ferriss interview that will make you think"
 date: 2008-08-14 22:24
 comments: false
+permalink: /svn/posts/1196-siversferriss-interview-that-will-make-you-think
 categories:
 ---

  # Julio Capote
 ## This is an archived post